hireatlas/blog/articles/using-inertia-with-laravel-in-2024.md

 [Inertia](https://inertiajs.com/) is a protocol created by [Jonathan Reinink](https://twitter.com/reinink), with supporting libraries for React, Vue, Svelte, PHP, and Rails, with the goal of helping you write single-page apps (SPAs), without all the complexity that comes with SPAs.
-Think about managing sessions, tokens, APIs, routing, asset cache busting.
+Think about managing sessions, tokens, APIs, routing, and asset cache busting.

 Inertia helps us with all of these by acting as the glue layer between your frontend and backend technologies.

 With Inertia applications, you are simultaneously writing both a server-side and a client-side rendered application, and it all just works seamlessly.